mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

     be changed by dragging and dropping it.
 2. Anchor link.
 The detail page of each MaxScale object can be accessed by clicking on the name of the node.
 3. Filter visualization button.
 By default, if the number of filters used by a service is larger than 3, filter nodes aren't visualized as shown in the figure.
-Clicking this button will visualize it.
+Clicking this button will visualize them.
 4. Hide filter visualization button.
 5. Refresh rate dropdown.
 The frequency with which the data is refreshed.
+6. Create a new MaxScale object button.

 ## Clusters